barty32/program-launcher/README.md

 # How to use
 When you first open Program Launcher, you will find that it's empty.

-Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...' item, or you could use Ctrl+G keyboard shortcut.
+Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...' item, or use Ctrl+G keyboard shortcut.
 Then enter name of the new category into the newly created dialog, it can be for example 'Programs' or 'Games'.

 **Note:** category names must not contain semicolon ';' characters and must not be any of the following keywords: 'general', 'appereance' and 'categories'.